Welcome to today's edition of the Rush 24-7 podcast.

 But you know who is important?

-The people who are here in this country that are communicating with Al Qaeda.
+The people who are here in this country that are communicating with Al-Qaeda.

 I don't know who the next 9-11 hijackers are, but our government isn't going to know either if we aren't going to use all of the resources that we have available to try and find out who they are.

-Thank you for the call, Wade, to Jacksonville, Florida and Mike.
+Thank you for the call, Wade.

 Mike, you're on EIB with Mark Belling.